 4. Eat high-energy foods

 While many people turn to sugar for an energy kick, it can actually zap your energy.
-Instead eat foods that contain beneficial nutrients and complex carbohydrates, which burn slowly to provide great energy without weighing you down.
-Try super grains like quinoa and millet, have a few nuts, and eat plenty of colorful vegetables.
+Instead, eat foods that contain beneficial nutrients and complex carbohydrates, which burn slowly to provide great energy without weighing you down.
+Try super grains like quinoa and millet, a handful of nuts, and eat plenty of colorful vegetables.

 I know how hard it can be to motivate yourself to exercise, especially when you’re tired.
 Still, engaging in physical activity can boost energy levels more than stimulants like caffeine.
 Take a brisk, 30-minute walk early in the day to wake up your body and boost your energy all day long.

-Sometimes I just take mini yoga breaks from my computer and being with my clients all day, and just do a few poses for 10 minutes at a time on my living room floor.
+Sometimes I just take mini yoga breaks from my computer and my clients.
+I just do a few poses for 10 minutes at a time on my living room floor.
 It really helps!
-My favorite pose lately by the way is Virabhadrasana II, or Warrior 2.
-I love how strong and centered it makes me feel.

-Stress is an energy drain.
 When you are chronically stressed, your body releases hormones and chemicals that affect nearly all of your systems.
-While initially stress may appear to give you a burst of energy via the fight or flight response, as it progresses, stress saps you of energy and produces a host of physical outcomes including reduced immunity, weight gain, poor blood sugar control, and digestive problems.
-All of these can further drain your energy, putting you in a downward spiral of stress and physical illness.
+While initially, stress may appear to give you a burst of energy via the fight or flight response, as it progresses, stress actually zaps you of energy and produces a host of physical issues including reduced immunity, weight gain, poor blood sugar control, and digestive problems.

 7. Try some coconut oil

 There’s no need to rely on caffeine to give you energy.
-By using the above methods, you’ll be able to supercharge your energy without a cup of coffee or energy drink, and your health will benefit in the process.
+By following my tips and recommendations above, you’ll be able to supercharge your energy without a cup of coffee or energy drink, and your health will benefit in the process.